mvhdi/Death-Visualization/README.md

-# Death-Visualization
+# DeathWheel
-Causes of Death Visualization built in d3
+ Visualization of causes of death from CDC data.
+Built in d3.js

 <a href="https://mvhdi.github.io/death.html"> https://mvhdi.github.io/death.html </a>